-On Monday, January 20, 2020, Friends School of Baltimore will gather and send hundreds of students, faculty, and alumni into the community in support of MLK Day of Service.
-On this day we join one another to reflect on the principles of nonviolent social change and racial equality by serving our greater community.
-Activities are both on-campus and at sites such as Believe in Tomorrow Children’s House, Baltimore Hunger Project, Art with a Heart, Helping Up Mission, Our Daily Bread, The Baltimore Station, Paul’s Place, Moveable Feast, Broadmead and the Maryland Book Bank.
-Letrice Gant
+On Monday, January 18, 2021, hundreds of Friends School of Baltimore students, faculty, and alumni will gather virtually in support of MLK Day of Service.
+Due to Covid, the day will look different but as we have for the previous 16 years, on this day we will join one another to reflect on the principles of nonviolent social change and racial equality by serving our greater community.
+Activities will serve nonprofits such as Believe in Tomorrow Children’s House, Baltimore Hunger Project, Broadmead, The Family Tree, Helping Up Mission, Our Daily Bread, Paul’s Place, Moveable Feast and The Maryland Book Bank.
+D. Watkins

 , author, teacher and founder of the BMORE Writers Project, will be our guest speaker at the virtual Welcome Breakfast and will also have a 30 minute book talk to discuss his most recent book “We Speak for Ourselves, How Woke Culture Prohibits Progress.”
 To Purchase an autographed copy of the book at a discount go to the IvyKids Authors website